 The Last Valley is a little like Frankin J. Schaffner’s The War Lord, minus the theatrical characterizations and action-movie construction.
 Director James Clavell needs suffer no matte paintings or backlot sets — the beautiful valley location is more magnificent than any special effect.
 Cameramen John Wilcox and Norman Warwick each worked on some big movies but mostly filmed medium-budget genre films.
 Perhaps Clavell really is responsible for the smooth narrative flow and handsome camera angles.
 When the movie did poorly, it spelled the end of his feature directing career.

 The body of the print is in excellent shape and far sharper, but we never feel like we’re watching top quality HD — the blacks clog a little too much and the sharpness just isn’t there.
-The image stability and proper frame rate does make it better-looking than a DVD — and the dull MGM DVD I have from 2004 is a flat-letterboxed eyesore.
-I had to look the title up in reference books to confirm that it was indeed filmed in Todd A-O — some sources say it was never exhibited large-format.
+The image stability and proper frame rate do make it better-looking than a DVD — and the dull MGM DVD I have from 2004 is a flat-letterboxed eyesore.
+I had to look the title up in a reference book to confirm that it was filmed in Todd A-O — some sources say it was never exhibited large-format.